Barış Pehlivan

 Barış Pehlivan ([baɾɯʃ pehlivan]; born July 10, 1983) is a Turkish journalist and author.
 He is known for his investigative news and books on Turkish politics.
 He has been sued many times for his journalistic activities.
-He was imprisoned in 2011 and 2020 as part of these cases.
+He was imprisoned in 2011, 2020 and 2023 as part of these cases.

 Biography

 Barış Pehlivan graduated from Istanbul University, Faculty of Communication, Department of Journalism.

 In 2004, Barış Pehlivan worked as a reporter at Kaçak Yayın Dergisi, an art magazine owned by the Leman Group.
 He worked as a project assistant, director’s assistant, and publisher respectively in the documentary programs named ‘Paranın Seyir Defteri’, ‘Şair Ceketli Çocuk: Kazım Koyuncu’, and ‘Nohut Oda Bakla Sofa’.
 He contributed to the program 5N1K with the stories ‘Land Sales to Foreigners’ and ‘Assassination of Shah Massoud’.
 Since 2007, Pehlivan is working as the executive editor for the online news website called OdaTV.com, founded by the investigative journalist Soner Yalçın.
 He worked as a columnist in Karşı newspaper.
 He has faced many trials and has been imprisoned due to his news and books.

 He was awarded with Turkey's most important journalism awards.
 He is a board member of Nazım Hikmet Culture and Art Foundation.
-He has been the editor-in-chief of Odatv.com news site since 2007.
+He has been the editor-in-chief of Odatv.com news site between 2007 and 2020.

 Barış Pehlivan produced the political documentary Oradaydım for CNN Türk TV channel between the years 2005 and 2010.
 The series explain the stories of more than 250 events related to recent Turkish history.